 4.2.2.
 Well Monitoring Equipment Failure - Response Actions

-Response actions for all identified potential event classifications are listed in Table 5.

-Table 5: Response actions - all identified potential event classifications.
+Response actions for all identified potential event classifications are listed in Table 6.
+Potential response actions for DRG OBS1 and DRG ACZ1 based on identified event classifications are listed in Table 7.